Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Carcinoid Cancer

 There are a few types of tumor that fall within a category somewhere between benign and malignant.
 Carcinoid tumors are the most often occurring of these rare types of midway growths.
 They have been called "cancers in slow motion" because even though they usually have the potential for ultimately being fatal, they mostly tend to grow slowly so that people afflicted with these tumors usually live for many years, sometimes even for a normal lifetime.
-Incidence; Causes & Development

 Carcinoid tumors arise from glandular endocrine-hormone producing cells that are widely distributed within the body but found in greatest amounts in the small intestine and then in decreasing amounts in the appendix, rectum, lung, pancreas and very rarely in the ovaries, testes, liver, bile ducts or other locations.
 The prognosis depends on where the original tumor is located, the likelihood of metastases becoming greater with increasing tumor size.

-Signs & Symptoms
+Signs and Symptoms

 Carcinoid cells are capable of producing hormones.
-When carcinoid tumours have metastasised, those that produce large amounts of hormones and other potent chemical substances, and which often have spread to the liver, can cause "carcinoid syndrome" -- hot red flushing of the face, diarrhea, and asthma-like wheezing attacks.
+When carcinoid tumors have metastasised, those that produce large amounts of hormones and other potent chemical substances, and which often have spread to the liver, can cause "carcinoid syndrome" – hot red flushing of the face, diarrhea, and asthma-like wheezing attacks.
 Episodes of "carcinoid crisis" may be very infrequent and last only a few minutes at first but gradually occur more often as the disease progresses.
 Episodes are usually associated with abrupt low blood pressure and even fainting, although in a few cases the attacks are accompanied by high blood pressure.
 In many cases the symptoms of Carcinoid Syndrome, resulting from the hormones and chemicals produced, are worse than the symptoms from the growth of the tumor itself.
 Flushing may be precipitated by the ingestion of either chocolate or alcohol and is often associated with palpitations and episodes of hypotension.
 Clinical examination is often normal.

 Not all functioning carcinoid tumors produce the same large variety of chemicals and hormones and it is not yet entirely clear which of the substances are responsible for each of the symptoms.
 Almost all of these tumors make serotonin and bradykinin.